What is a DJ Biography?

 As early in the bio as possible, introduce yourself.
 Then, describe your sound, genre, and style of music with engaging words that paint a picture of your brand.
 Compare your act to similar artists or mention your influences to give a better sense of your musical identity.

 It can help to think about what your target audience would want to hear.
-Or, if you're a beginner DJ, what a similar artist's target audience would want to hear.
+Or, if you're a beginner DJ, what a similar artist's target audience would want to know.

 Step 2: Outline Your Musical Journey